Electrical Service Upgrades in Highlands Ranch, Colorado

 Sources

-4. Douglas County Building Division.
-Electrical permit requirements.
+- Douglas County Building Division.
+Electrical permit requirements and 2023 NEC adoption with local amendments.

 This page provides general educational information based on public data about housing in Highlands Ranch.
 Every home is different.
 The information here reflects what was typical when homes were originally built, not necessarily what is in your home today.
 Nothing on this page should be taken as a diagnosis or recommendation for your specific property.
 The only way to know the condition of your home's electrical system is a professional inspection.
 Dunlap Electric Company, LLC · Highlands Ranch, Colorado · Electrical Contractor License #8223.
 Jesse Dunlap, Colorado Licensed Master Electrician, in the trade since 1998.